-- 258. JUUL's products are "merchandise, securities, service, or anything offered . . . directly or indirectly, to the public" within the meaning of this statute. - 259.
-JUUL is a "person" and "corporation" within the meaning of this statute. - 260.
-As alleged herein, JUUL has repeatedly violated Minnesota Statutes, section 325F.67 by directly or indirectly making, publishing, disseminating, circulating, and/or placing before the public, in Minnesota, advertisements in print, radio, television, and/or online over the Internet which contained material assertions, representations, or statements of fact that are untrue, deceptive, or misleading. - 261.
-Among other things, within advertisements throughout this State, JUUL, through its targeted marketing, misled and deceived children and young adults into thinking its products were appropriate for their age range, that they would make them "cool," that they would relax them, that they were safe, and that they were non-addictive. - 262.
-JUUL also misrepresented or intended to deceive, within its advertisements in this State, that its products were a safe alternative to cigarettes; that its products were effective in helping users quit cigarettes; that its pods had the equivalent nicotine content to one pack of cigarettes; and that its products were a certain strength when the standard industry practice for nicotine measurement at that time would have achieved a much higher strength. - 263.
-JUUL also repeatedly violated Minnesota Statutes, section 325F.67 by directly or indirectly making, publishing, disseminating, circulating, and/or placing before the public, in

-Minnesota, advertisements in print, radio, television, and/or online over the Internet which contained material assertions, representations, or statements of fact that are untrue, deceptive, or misleading by omitting material information and by, among other things, failing to disclose the true nicotine content and actual potency of its e-cigarette products; that JUUL was inappropriate for inexperienced smokers, especially youth; that JUUL's chemical formula is less harsh than typical e-cigarettes; that its formula is absorbed more efficiently and rapidly into the bloodstream than a cigarette and the typical e-cigarette; that JUUL was not compliant with Minnesota law in relation to its online sales of its e-cigarette products to underage Minnesotans; and that JUUL's products contain chemicals that are harmful to human health, especially to youth.
+- 364. JUUL's products are "merchandise, securities, service, or anything offered . . . directly or indirectly, to the public" within the meaning of this statute. - 365.
+Defendants are "person[s]" and "corporation[s]" within the meaning of this statute. - 366.
+As alleged herein, Defendants have repeatedly violated Minnesota Statutes, section 325F.67 by directly or indirectly making, publishing, disseminating, circulating, and/or placing before the public in Minnesota, advertisements in print, radio, television, and/or online over the Internet which contained material assertions, representations, or statements of fact that are untrue, deceptive, or misleading. - 367.
+Among other things, within advertisements throughout this State, Defendants, through their targeted marketing, misled and deceived children and young adults into thinking JUUL's products were appropriate for their age range, that they would make them "cool," that they would relax them, that they were safe, and that they were non-addictive. - 368.
+Defendants also misrepresented or intended to deceive, within their advertisements in this State, that JUUL's products were a safe alternative to cigarettes; that JUUL's products were effective in helping users quit cigarettes; that JUUL's pods had the equivalent nicotine content to one pack of cigarettes; and that JUUL's products were a certain strength when the standard industry practice for nicotine measurement at that time would have achieved a much higher strength. - 369.
+Defendants also repeatedly violated Minnesota Statutes, section 325F.67 by directly or indirectly making, publishing, disseminating, circulating, and/or placing before the public, in Minnesota, advertisements in print, radio, television, and/or online over the Internet which contained material assertions, representations, or statements of fact that are untrue, deceptive, or misleading by omitting material information and by, among other things, failing to disclose the true nicotine content and actual potency of JUUL's e-cigarette products; that JUUL was inappropriate for inexperienced smokers, especially youth; that JUUL's chemical formula is less harsh than typical e-cigarettes; that JUUL's formula is absorbed more efficiently and rapidly into the bloodstream than a cigarette and the typical e-cigarette; that JUUL was not compliant with Minnesota law in relation to its online sales of its e-cigarette products to underage Minnesotans; and that JUUL's products contain chemicals that are harmful to human health, especially to youth.